R4j4n/OpenAI-CLIP-in-PyTorch/README.md

  de matrix.
 5. Finally, we multiply those matrices and calculate the pairwise cosine similarities between every image and text description.
 This produces an N×N matrix.
-6. The goal is to maximize the cosine similarity along the diagonal - these are the correct $(image, text)$ pairs.
+6. The goal is to maximize the cosine similarity along the diagonal - these are the correct ```(image, text)``` pairs.
 In a contrastive fashion, off-diagonal elements should have their similarities minimized (e.g., I1 image is described by T1 and not by T2, T3, T4, etc).
 A few extra remarks:

 - The model uses the symmetric cross-entropy loss as its optimization objective.
 This type of loss minimizes both the image-to-text direction as well as the text-to-image direction (remember, our contrastive loss matrix keeps both the (I1, T2) and (I2, T1) cosine similarities).